 Panasonic FZ300 versus Panasonic FZ1000

 The Panasonic Lumix DMC-FZ300 (called Panasonic FZ330 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in July 2015 and June 2014.
-Both the FZ300 and the FZ1000 are fixed lens compact cameras that are based on (FZ300) and an one-inch sensor.
+Both the FZ300 and the FZ1000 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ300) and an one-inch sensor.
 The FZ300 has a resolution of 12 megapixel, whereas the FZ1000 provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Panasonic FZ300 and the Panasonic FZ1000.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ300 – represents 100 percent across all the size and weight measures).